Soldatstar/HS24-Cloud/03-orchestrator/own_report.md

 ## Join a Second Control Plane Node to Kubernetes

-for this step we had to research how to get a new token, because we wanted to automatize the process with ansible. we came across the following [command](https://stackoverflow.com/a/71831186):
+for this step we had to research how to get a new token, because we wanted to automatize the process with ansible. we came across the following [command](https://stackoverflow.com/a/71831186) on Stackoverflow:
 ```bash
 echo $(kubeadm token create --print-join-command) --control-plane --certificate-key $(kubeadm init phase upload-certs --upload-certs | grep -vw -e certificate -e Namespace)
 ```